Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 but it might not as hard as you think.
 Click here if you would like to do [a quick experiment with regards to emotions](/blog/experiment), otherwise keep reading to help determine your type.

-## Determining the core emotion that effects you
+## Identifying your dominant core emotion

 In the enneagram the three core emotions are anger, fear and shame which we will explain further later.
 We all feel these emotions from time to time and do what